RichmarIII/ORION/README.md

 ./ORION
 ```

-Access its web interface at `http://localhost:8080` to interact with the AI assistant.
+Access its web interface at `http://localhost:5000` to interact with the AI assistant.

 > **Important Note:** The use of OpenAI's APIs incurs costs.
 Monitor your usage to manage expenses effectively.

 ## Usage Notes

-- **Cost Awareness:** ORION uses the OpenAI APIs, which incurs costs based on usage.
+- **Cost Awareness:** ORION uses OpenAI APIs, which incurs costs based on usage.
 Users are advised to monitor their use closely to manage potential expenses.
 - **Model Flexibility:** Users can request ORION to switch between different OpenAI models to find a balance between cost and performance.

 ## License